andrewbutterfield/rtems-docs/eng/fv/tool-setup.rst

   make py

 The test generation tools need to be used from within this Python virtual environment.
-Use the ``deactivate` command to exit from it.
+Use the ``deactivate`` command to exit from it.

 Test generation is managed at the top level by the script ``testbuilder.py`` located in the top-level of ``formal/promela/src``.
-To avoid using (long) absolute pathnames, it helps to define the following
+To avoid using (long) absolute pathnames, it helps to define an suitable alias
-alias:
+*(e.g.)*:

 .. code-block:: shell

   alias tbuild='python3 /..../formal/promela/src/testbuilder.py'

-We will use this alias in what follows.
+This alias is used subsequently in this documentation.

 Tool Configuration
 ------------------